oliverlloyd/jmeter-ec2/README.txt

 Execution Instructions (for Linux based OSs - 32 & 64bit)
 1. Create a project directory on your machine.
 For example: '/home/username/jmeter-ec2/'.
 This is the working dir for the script.
-    Under this directory just created, create a project directory, something like: '/home/username/jmeter-ec2/myproject' and then below that create two sub directories named 'jmx' and 'data'.
+    Under this directory just created, either:
+        a) Create a project directory, something like: '/home/username/jmeter-ec2/myproject' and then below that create two sub directories named 'jmx' and 'data'.
 Your directory structure should look something like:

                 /home/username/jmeter-ec2/
                 /home/username/jmeter-ec2/myproject/
                 /home/username/jmeter-ec2/myproject/jmx/
                 /home/username/jmeter-ec2/myproject/data/

+    or b) Extract the contents of the example-project.zip file.

     Note. '/home/username/jmeter-ec2' can be anything so long as it is accessible and specified in the properties file.

-2. Download all files from https://github.com/oliverlloyd/jmeter-ec2.git and place them in the root directory (eg. /home/username/jmeter-ec2).
+2. Download all files from https://github.com/oliverlloyd/jmeter-ec2 and place them in the root directory (eg. /home/username/jmeter-ec2).

 3. Edit the file jmeter-ec2.properties, each value listed below must be set:
     LOCAL_HOME="[Your local project directory, created above, eg. /home/username/jmeter-ec2]"